 How to make chocolate covered pretzels using any kind of real chocolate, instead of candy melts.
 The white chocolate with sprinkles is a hit!
-These simple treats make a perfect, sweet and salty gift.
+These simple, sweet and salty treats make a perfect homemade gift.

 Chocolate covered pretzels, of course.

 When I make party food for holiday gatherings they must fit these requirements:

 - Super delicious

 Chocolate covered pretzels fit these categories and I was able to come up with some fun varieties!

 Essentially, you are dipping pretzels into melted chocolate and then sprinkling on a fun topping.
 You can even use gluten-free pretzels!